agile-ts/agile/README.md

 // -- myComponent.whatever ------------------------------------------

 // Finally, we bind our just created State to our desired UI-Component
 // And wolla its reactive.
-Everytime the State mutates the Component gets rerendered const myFirstState = useAgile(MY_FIRST_STATE); // returns value of State ("Hello Stranger!")
+Everytime the State mutates the Component rerenders const myFirstState = useAgile(MY_FIRST_STATE); // returns value of State ("Hello Stranger!")
 ```
 To find out more checkout our [documentation](https://agile-ts.org/docs/introduction).